 What is the difference between a legal father and named birth father?

 A man is considered to be the legal father if he was married to the Birth Mother at the time the child was conceived.
 This does not necessarily mean he is also the biological father.
 A named Birth Father is a man who the Birth Mother has identified as the biological father.

 Fee schedules are unique to every adoption.
 Our fee schedule itemizes all expenses which may be included in an adoption.
 Not all the expenses listed apply to every situation.
 Prospective Adoptive Parents are encouraged to make an appointment to discuss their circumstances.

 Services throughout Central Florida.
-Including but are not limited to Melbourne, Orlando, Palm Bay, Apopka, Altamonte Springs, Kissimmee, St Cloud, Vero Beach, Fort Pierce, Daytona Beach, St Augustine, Lakeland, Jacksonville, West Palm Beach, Tallahassee, Gainesville, All Florida.
+Including but not limited to Melbourne, Orlando, Palm Bay, Apopka, Altamonte Springs, Kissimmee, St Cloud, Vero Beach, Fort Pierce, Daytona Beach, St Augustine, Lakeland, Jacksonville, West Palm Beach, Tallahassee, Gainesville.